Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Introduction

-In summary, we contribute the following: (1) We formulate a novel reinforcement learning algorithm which, based on a state abstraction of the environment and an information-theoretic objective, jointly learns a diverse set of continuous-action skills and a forward model capturing the temporally abstracted effect of skill execution in symbolic states.
+In summary, we contribute the following: (1) We formulate a novel RL algorithm which, based on a state abstraction of the environment and an information-theoretic objective, jointly learns a diverse set of continuous-action skills and a forward model capturing the temporally abstracted effect of skill execution in symbolic states.
 (2) We demonstrate the superiority of our approach compared to other flat and hierarchical baseline agents in solving complex physically-embedded single-player games, requiring high-level planning and continuous control capabilities.
-We will publish the source code of our proposed method together with the final version of this paper.
+We provide additional materials, including video and code, at \url{https://seads.is.tue.mpg.de}.